KidaChh029/cse15l-lab-reports/lab-report-1-week-2.md

 * Try running the commands cd, ls, pwd, mkdir, and cp a few times in different ways
 * See what comes out after enter your command
 * To logout, you can enter the command "exit"
+* There are some useful commands you can try:
+*
 ![Image](LR3.png)

 ## Part 5: Moving Files With Scp